 New viruses are written and released on a daily basis.
 Many of the more common viruses "morph" or change frequently to make them more difficult to detect.
 Viruses spread rapidly and by many different ways (for example, via e-mail attachments; infected document files; Web sites that contain hostile code that can infect your computer through vulnerable browsers; and unprotected file shares).
 Your computer may be vulnerable to virus attacks if you are not using antivirus and spyware software and updating it regularly.

 Important - New computers often come with trial versions of antivirus software.
 Having two different antivirus programs installed on one computer can cause conflicts.
 Always uninstall the antivirus software that came on your computer before installing new antivirus software.
 Unfortunately, no one is immune to malicious programs and intrusions.
 The fact is, everyone has to do their part so that multiple protections are in place.
-Although CIS and Philander Smith College departments work to ensure a safe computing environment, every individual who owns a computer must protect themselves as well.
+Although CIS and Philander Smith University departments work to ensure a safe computing environment, every individual who owns a computer must protect themselves as well.
 Criminals who write malicious software are always looking for ways to overcome defenses, so multiple protective measures are necessary.

 Relying on the fact that many computer users fail to install software patches on their machines, hackers create worms to take advantage of these vulnerabilities.
 Most software vendors, including Microsoft and Apple, offer updates to correct security gaps that worms and other malicious programs can use to attack your computer.
 Running AntiVirus is not enough.
 You can configure your computer to automatically receive updates for hassle-free security